 Make it Edgeless

 If you have taken the time to read an instructable tutorial on painting plywood, it means that this project means something to you.
 This means that all the efforts should be taken to make the end result, the best result.
-If you are wanting a plywood project that looks and feels as if a professional team constructed your creation, the next best thing to do is to round the edges.
+If you want a plywood project that looks and feels as if a professional team constructed your creation, the next best thing to do is to round the edges.

 This means your creation will not have those sharp edges that often splinter and may cause harm.
 It also helps to protect your piece of plywood from any external damage.
 Sharp edges being chipped, rounded over time, and dulled in color is an inevitable demise of your plywood, which means you may as well do it from the start so you avoid making extra work for yourself.

-In the obvious case, you are reading this because you are wanting to paint the plywood in question, you will need to add a layer of joint compound before you paint and before you add the primer even.
+In the obvious case, you are reading this because you want to paint the plywood in question, you will need to add a layer of joint compound before you paint and before you add the primer even.
 We understand how this can be seen as a surprise attack of extra effort but you will only appreciate the durability of your paint job when you are done.

 In order to add the joint compound, you will need a putty knife or a paint scraper.
 Make sure that you are not adding too much at once, but also that you add enough for it to be evenly distributed over the surface area of the plywood, as well as the edges.
 In order to maintain an even feel and look with your plywood paint job, you should add some joint compound on every surface and edge of the plywood in question.